Revitalizing Our Downtowns while keeping the small town feel

 One County, Many Corners

-Every village has its own character, and that’s something to celebrate.
-Whether it’s the Christmas Walk in Oswego, Cruise Nights in Yorkville, or just grabbing a slice at Geo’s in Newark, there’s potential in every corner of Kendall County.
+Every township has its own character, and that’s something to celebrate.
+Whether it’s the Christmas Walk in Oswego, Cruise Nights in Yorkville, or just grabbing a slice at Molina’s in Newark (RIP Geo’s), there’s potential in every corner of the county.

 By working together and thinking big, we can help create the kind of places where someone can grab coffee in the morning, take their kids to a pop-up event in the afternoon, and meet friends for dinner or music in the evening, all without leaving town.